faGH/fa.intelligence.notebooks/README.md

 ## Contribute
 In order to contribute, simply fork the repository, make changes and create a pull request.
-### Todo List
-- Create a custom crypto trading environment based off the foundations of https://github.com/AminHP/gym-anytrading
-  - Ensure we support awesome dashboards of the environment's state as per https://github.com/AminHP/gym-anytrading/blob/master/examples/a2c_quantstats.ipynb, https://github.com/ranaroussi/quantstats.
-- Create a utility for running notebooks "offline".
-As to keep them running after an executing connection terminates as per option 2 on https://towardsdatascience.com/keep-jupyter-notebook-running-even-after-browser-is-closed-9a1937b7c615.

 ## Support
 If you enjoy FrostAura open-source content and would like to support us in continuous delivery, please consider a donation via a platform of your choice.